 The Christmas feast is a big deal in Canada.
 To give you a better sense of how widespread the Christmas meal tradition is, consider this statistic: Canadians purchase around 3.1 million whole turkeys every Christmas.

 In general, Canadians have been known for restraint in their gift-giving.
 If they practice restraint in that area, they are more liberal with the giving of Christmas cards, another tradition Canadians share with people in the U. S. It is a popular tradition, and family members often include money in their cards.

 Canada is a vast country with many cultures, and the traditions in each province differ.

-In the northern areas of Canada, native Eskimos, also known as Inuits, will celebrate Sinck Tuck.
+In the northern areas of Canada, native Inuits will celebrate Sinck Tuck.
 This celebration involves much feasting, dancing, and the exchange of presents.
 It is linked to their celebration of the winter solstice, and the meals often include caribou, raw fish, seal, and other foods they love that are native to the area.